What is EU-US Privacy Shield?

 Any organisation found to be in persistent violation of Privacy Shield standards would have its eligibility revoked, which prevented it from using the mechanism for data transfers.
 This includes any company that had been found to be in regular breach of the standards even if those breaches were unrelated.
 The Department of Commerce would then remove the company's name from the Privacy Shield List.

-What does Privacy Shield require of US businesses?
+What did Privacy Shield require of US businesses?

 Privacy Shield was voluntary for US businesses, however, it was strongly advised that organisations sign up to the laws, particularly if they planned to expand into Europe in the future.